 - Whole Wheat Flour: Use your favorite whole wheat flour for the recipe.
 You can also use multigrain flour to make the Methi Thepla.

-- Coriander Leaves: I like to add coriander leaves for more flavors, but you can skip adding them if you want.
+- Coriander Leaves: I like to add coriander leaves for more flavor, but you can skip adding them if you want.
 Or add more or less amount according to your preference.

 - Chili and Ginger: Adjust the amount of chili and ginger to your taste.
 Instead of green chili, you can use red chili powder.